 Why Trust Me

-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I’ve skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
 I spent hours researching the Arc’teryx Sabre Jacket and talked with several other skiers who have used it as well.

 The Arc’teryx Sabre is an awesome jacket that skiers of all ability levels and preferences can enjoy.
 It’s versatile, which means it can be used in all sorts of different conditions.
 That’s largely thanks to design elements such as GORE-TEX and the durable construction.
 There’s plenty of comfort too.
 The jacket is really expensive, but if you want clothing that can do it all season after season, this is an excellent choice.